Accessibility Services for Youth

 Accessibility Support Collection in Kids' World

-The library’s new Accessibility Support Collection of print materials, therapeutic toys and tools was made generously possible by C.I.T.Y. of Support (Children in Therapy and You).
+The library’s new Accessibility Support Collection of print materials, therapeutic toys and tools was made possible by the generous $10,000 donation from C.I.T.Y. of Support (Children in Therapy and You).
 This nonprofit organization's mission is to “create a dynamic community, both online and in person, that supports all families navigating the needs of their child in therapy.”
-C.I.T.Y. of Support donated $10,000 to the library, resulting through community donations.

-The partnership’s newest resource features some 350 items, including books for kids and adults, toys designed to support motor, social, cognitive, visual and auditory skill development, therapeutic and adaptive technology tools and more.
-The collection provides an opportunity for families and therapists to try out specialized items before purchasing them.
+The partnership’s newest resource features some 350 items and provides an opportunity for families and therapists to try out specialized items before purchasing them.

 The collection is available for check-out for both AHML cardholders and reciprocal borrowers.